ryedin/site/_posts/2016-11-07-encryption-at-rest.md

 We use KMS and encryption at rest for Convox environment variables because it’s easy.
 It's almost impossible to build a more secure system at any cost, but KMS costs a mere $1/month.

-Why aren’t you using KMS or a HSM for your important secrets?
+Why aren’t you using KMS or an HSM for your important secrets?